arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ***The Edge Control should be powered by an external power source or a battery so the blink works.***

-You should now see the onboard LED turn on for half a second, then off, repeatedly.
+You should see the onboard LED turn on for half a second, then off, repeatedly.

 ![Hello World example running in the Edge Control](assets/Blink.gif)